-- 157 Given the foregoing analysis of population change and the growing demand for homes suitable for older people it is important that future market housing in Walkeringham provides life- time homes and a mixture of sizes but with an emphasis on meeting the need for smaller dwellings suitable for older people. - 158 This approach is in general conformity with adopted Policy DM5: Housing Mix and Density in the Core Strategy and with Policy 4 of the Draft Bassetlaw Plan. - 159 Walkeringham, with an overall average price of £213,167 was more expensive than nearby Gainsborough (£110,645) and Misterton (£171,841).
-Terraced houses in Walkeringham sold for £131,000 compared to between £39 and £82,000 in Gainsborough.
-The additional cost of providing M4(2) standard houses is viable.
+- 156 Given the foregoing analysis of population change and the growing demand for homes suitable for older people it is important that future market housing in Walkeringham provides life- time homes and a mixture of sizes but with an emphasis on meeting the need for smaller dwellings suitable for older people (in Walkeringham current up to date evidence is that there is a demonstrable need for 2-3 bed dwellings). - 157 This approach is in general conformity with adopted Policy DM5: Housing Mix and Density in the Core Strategy and with Policy 4 of the Draft Bassetlaw Plan. - 158 Walkeringham, with an overall average price of £213,167 was more expensive than nearby Gainsborough (£110,645) and Misterton (£171,841).
+Terraced houses in Walkeringham sold for £131,000 compared to between £39 and £82,000 in Gainsborough.47